tmlourenco/libwebsockets/READMEs/README.crypto-apis.md

 JWS (JSON Web Signatures), JWK (JSON Web Keys), and JWE (JSON Web Encryption).

+The `JW` apis use the generic apis (`lws_genrsa_`, etc) to get the crypto tasks done, so anything they can do you can also get done using the generic apis.
+The main difference is that with the generic apis, you must instantiate the correct types and use type-specfic apis.
+With the `JW` apis, there is only one interface for all operations, with the details hidden in the api and controlled by the JSON objects.

+Because of this, the `JW` apis are often preferred because they give you "crypto agility" cheaply... to change your crypto to another supported algorithm once it's working, you literally just change your JSON defining the keys and JWE or JWS algorithm.
+(It's up to you to define your policy for which combinations are acceptable by querying the parsed JW structs).

 ## Using the generic layer

 All the necessary includes are part of `libwebsockets.h`.